Skip to content

 2The Enhanced Mode: The All-Seeing Eye

-Enhanced mode tells Windows to index your entire PC, including every file on every connected drive, making it ideal for finding files scattered across your system.
+Enhanced mode tells Windows to index your entire PC, including every file on every connected drive, which is ideal for finding files scattered across your system.

 Enhanced mode provides the most comprehensive search, but it uses more of your computer’s power.
 Creating and maintaining an index of your entire PC needs processing power and disk activity.
 If your PC slows down after enabling Enhanced mode, or if your computer isn’t very powerful, you might prefer Classic mode or indexing only specific folders.